enkidevs/curriculum/python/python-playground-questions/remove-odd-numbers-from-list/remove-odd-numbers-from-list.md

 You need two lists.
 The first one is already created; `numbers`.
 The second one is empty and will hold the odd numbers.

-Use a loop to cycle through and a conditional statement to check whether a number is odd and add it to the second array if it is.
+Use a loop to cycle through and a conditional statement to check whether a number is odd and add it to the second list if it is.